 Adopted in March 2001, Government Resolution 67 approved regulations establishing the Immunization Fund and its operations.
 The Fund was established as an independent legal entity governed by a Fund Council.
 The Immunization Fund manages finances for non-routine and emergency vaccines and organizes the transportation of routine and non-routine vaccines to local centers.

-- November 2013: Mongolian counterparts join Mongolian and Indonesia delegates in Sabin-sponsored peer exchange workshop
+- November 2013: Mongolian counterparts join Mongolian and Indonesian delegates in Sabin-sponsored peer exchange workshop

-- June 2012: Senior Program Officer and Program Director introduce SIF program to Mongolian government
+- June 2012: Resident Sabin Senior Program Officer and SIF Program Director introduce SIF program to Mongolian government